 Volunteer Frequently Asked Questions (FAQs)

 Interested in volunteering or new to the Academy?
-Below is everything you need to know about the volunteer process, including dates to watch out for regarding the 2020-2021 volunteer term.
+Below is everything you need to know about the volunteer process, including dates to watch out for.
 You can also download the call for volunteers schedule to keep up-to-date on when opportunities are generally announced and open to receive applications.

 How do I volunteer?

-The main application process will open on March 16, 2020 and close on June 1, 2020.
-During that time, please visit the Audiology Community and complete the application for each volunteer opportunity you are interested in.
-Step-by-step instructions are available for new volunteers and for returning volunteers in need of a refresher.
+The main application process will open on March 15, 2021 and close on June 1, 2021.
+During that time, please review the application and indicate the volunteer opportunity you are interested in.
+If you have questions, please contact the volunteer manager.

 Who can join?